python/mypy/docs/source/error_code_list.rst

 Mypy performs numerous other, less commonly failing checks that don't have specific error codes.
 These use the ``misc`` error code.
-Other than being used for multiple unrelated errors, the ``misc`` error code is not special in other ways.
+Other than being used for multiple unrelated errors, the ``misc`` error code is not special.
 For example, you can ignore all errors in this category by using ``# type: ignore[misc]`` comment.
 Since these errors are not expected to be common, it's unlikely that you'll see two *different* errors with the ``misc`` code on a single line -- though this can certainly happen once in a while.

 .. note::